sadimauro/pycon_2019/notes/Saturday.md

 Opportunities:
 * as individuals:
-** give people money and equipmne tthat can help them get a job.
+** give people money and equipment that can help them get a job.
 ** establish and support programs at prisons to help people better themselves, e.g. to build a career.
 ** get political about prisons.
 [Know your DA](meetyourda.org).
 * as technologists: